chrisstef/polyplace/README.md

 npx hardhat node
 ```

-Then, you will have to compile the smart contracts by running the following command in your terminal:
+Afterwards, compile the smart contracts by running the following command in your terminal:

 ```
 npx hardhat compile